 We bring you the latest live look and listen at the upcoming new M6 coupe (F13) and convertible (F12) undergoing some final testing at the Nurburgring.
 We’ve also posted below a set of photos from the testing.

 Not much camouflage remains, so its general shape and styling is easy to imagine.
 As for sounds, the M6 sounds quite similar to the F10 M5, owing to sharing the M5′s 4.4L 560hp twinpower twin turbo V8 S63Tu engine [specs].
-This prototype appears to be testing carbon ceramic brakes, which will be an optional upgrade.
+This prototype appears to be testing carbon ceramic brakes, which … CONTINUED

 Last week we spied the exposed BMW M6 coupe’s front end M styled bumper.
 Working off those images, we’ve produced a render which reveals what the M6 coupe should resemble when all the camouflage comes off.
 Look for an M6 coupe reveal sometime later this year/early next year.